| | |

 to influence the country's development process and enjoy a high degree

 of personal security consistent with human rights provisions.
+For vulnerable

 groups, the major objective is to sustainably manage extreme vulnerable